 Stop, drop, roll

-You will need a large cardboard box (appliance box), big enough that all the children in your group can fit inside.
-As a group, find ways to transform the box to make it look like a fire truck.
-Collect red objects present in your daycare and deposit them inside your fire truck.
-This project can last all week long if you wish.
+You will need a large cardboard box (appliance) so that all the children can fit inside.
+As a group, find a way to transform the box to make it look like a fire truck.
+Find several red objects and set them inside the fire truck.
+This project can last several days.

 (Open educ-pairs-Fire) Print.
 Children must color identical illustrations using the same color or draw a line between them.
 For durable, eco-friendly use, laminate for use with a dry-erase marker.